jds485/Geothermal_ESDA/README.md

 The methods used in ESDA_Main.R include:

 0) Identification and processing of data in the same spatial location
-  i) Nugget semi-variance for data in same location ii) Plot of similarity for data in the same locations based on covariate (depth of measurement)
+  i) Nugget semi-variance calculation for data in same exact spatial location ii) Plot of similarity for data in the same locations based on a covariate (depth of measurement)

 1) Local Median/Mean Deviation (LocalDevition.R)

-2) Spatial Outlier Analysis
+2) Local Spatial Outlier Analysis (see geothermal_pfa repository for R script containing the functions)
   i) Plots by depth slices

 3) Q-Q plots